tldr-pages/tldr/pages/common/kompose.md

 # kompose

-> Kompose is a tool to convert docker-compose applications to Kubernetes.
+> A tool to convert docker-compose applications to Kubernetes.

-- Deploy your dockerized application to Kubernetes:
+- Deploy a dockerized application to Kubernetes:

 `kompose up -f {{docker-compose.yml}}`